mfaure/Lamma2t/README.md

 Using [Lamma Rete weather forecast](http://www.lamma.rete.toscana.it/meteo/modelli/ventomare) I encounter two main issues :

 * Getting accessing to the Bonifacio forecasts is tedious.
-* Each request is slow, and moreover you have to make a new request for each new hour of the forecast, which is really annoying.
+* The page is fat and slow, and moreover you have to make a new request for each new hour of the forecast, which is really annoying.
+This is particularly visible when you have a weak mobile internet access for instance at Santa Maria anchorage or Budelli.
 * The page of the forecast contains lots of useless information, including heavy images, which slows down the loading of the page.
 Having to reload the page each time you want a new hour for the forecast, you have to be really zen before getting mad :)
 * The page is not optimised for being viewed on mobile devices.
 * Last, the mobile app of Lamma Rete doesn't solve any of these issues.